Afoot: Production

 Easter produced all six tracks at Drive-In Studio.
 Scott Litt provided assistance with mixing.

-Bassist Faye Hunter painted the cover art, musician/friend Richard Barone contributed additional photography, and the album design was credited to Carl Grasso.
+Faye Hunter painted the cover art, musician/friend Richard Barone contributed additional photography, and the album design was credited to Carl Grasso.

 Reception

 Although it sold only modestly, the EP was a prominent critical success.
 Trouser Press described the record as giving "new meaning to such overused pop adjectives as crisp, bright and ringing".
 In a particularly effusive retrospective review, AllMusic said "the entire EP is simply flawless" and called all six songs "brilliantly catchy".

 Afoot was a major hit on college radio stations in late 1983–early 84.
 The opening track, "Every Word Means No", was particularly popular, and came to be regarded as a signature song for the group.
 In the late 1990s it was covered by Smash Mouth and featured on the Friends Again soundtrack (1999).
 It lent its name (partially) to the multi-band compilation Every Word: A Tribute to Let's Active (2003), and continues to endure as "a mainstay of '80s pop retrospectives".

 Afoot was followed by the full-length album Cypress in 1984, and the two were combined in a single CD release in June 1989.
 This CD included two extra tracks, "Two Yous" and "Grey Scale," which had been available previously only on the UK vinyl release of Cypress.